Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: A bird's eye view of the problem

 \subsection{Organization of the paper}

 The paper is divided into four Parts, each of them addresses different aspects of the problem and therefore has a different style and length.

 presents the general framework of the Dirichlet $L$-functions and explains why we can consider the Riemann zeta-function as a particular example thereof.
-An example, though, which has its own peculiarities: we discuss in particular the reason why the argument which we previously used to show the validity of the GRH for the $L$-functions of non-principal characters \cite{ML,LM} cannot be used to show the RH for the Riemann zeta-function.
-However, we argue that the GRH and the RH can be unified on the basis of the relation which links the Mertens and the Generalised Mertens functions.
+We discuss in particular the reason why the argument which we previously used to show the validity of the GRH for the $L$-functions of non-principal characters \cite{ML,LM} cannot be used to show the RH for the Riemann zeta-function.
+However, we argue that the validity of the RH would imply the validity of the GRH.
 In Part A we also discuss some important results about the properties of the Dirichlet $L$-functions which justify the use of a probabilistic approach for the GRH.
 We recall, in particular, both the theorem by Grosswald and Schnitzer \cite{Grosswald} concerning a set of random functions which share the same zeros of the Dirichlet (Riemann) functions in the critical strip, and our previous results on the location of the zeros of the Dirichlet L-functions of non-principal characters.
 So, besides the original section on the relation between the RH and the GRH, Part A contains well known but also less known properties of the Dirichlet $L$ functions and is meant to be just a reference part for the rest of the paper, where the reader can easily find the most relevant definitions, the discussion of some key features of these functions, as well as some key points of our approach.